henrytseng/angular-state-router/README.md

 ### Initialization

 Initialization should occur before StateRouter API calls are made.
-An initialization event is emitted from the StateRouter; where StateRouter inherits from [events.EventEmitter](https://nodejs.org/api/events.html).
+An initialization `'init'` event is emitted from the StateRouter.

 To listen to the init event: